LLNL/sundials/doc/shared/sunadjoint/SUNAdjointCheckpointScheme.rst

    :param sunctx: The :c:type:`SUNContext` for the simulation.
    :param check_scheme_ptr: Pointer to the newly constructed object.
    :return: A :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_ShouldWeSave_Fixed(SUNAdjointCheckpointScheme check_scheme, int64_t step_num, int64_t stage_num, sunrealtype t, sunbooleantype* yes_or_no)

-   Queries the checkpointing scheme to determine if a checkpoint should be saved at this timestep.

-   :param check_scheme: The `SUNAdjointCheckpointScheme` object.
-   :param step_num: The current time step number.
-   :param stage_num: The current stage number (only nonzero for multistage methods).
-   :param t: The current time.
-   :param yes_or_no: On output, will be 1 if you should save, 0 otherwise.
-   :return: A :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_InsertVector_Fixed(SUNAdjointCheckpointScheme check_scheme, int64_t step_num, int64_t stage_num, sunrealtype t, N_Vector state)

-   Inserts a checkpoint state represented as a `N_Vector`.

-   :param check_scheme: The `SUNAdjointCheckpointScheme` object.
-   :param step_num: The current time step number.
-   :param stage_num: The current stage number (only nonzero for multistage methods).
-   :param t: The current time.
-   :param state: A `N_Vector` object that holds the current state to be inserted.
-   :return: A `SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_ShouldWeDelete_Fixed(SUNAdjointCheckpointScheme check_scheme, int64_t step_num, int64_t stage_num, sunrealtype t, sunbooleantype* yes_or_no)

-   Queries the checkpointing scheme to determine if a checkpoint should be deleted at this timestep.

-   :param check_scheme: The `SUNAdjointCheckpointScheme` object.
-   :param step_num: The current time step number.
-   :param stage_num: The current stage number (only nonzero for multistage methods).
-   :param t: The current time.
-   :param yes_or_no: On output, will be 1 if you should delete, 0 otherwise.
-   :return: A `SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_RemoveVector_Fixed(SUNAdjointCheckpointScheme check_scheme, int64_t step_num, int64_t stage_num, N_Vector* out)

-   Removes a checkpoint state represented as a `N_Vector`.

-   :param check_scheme: The `SUNAdjointCheckpointScheme` object.
-   :param step_num: The current time step number.
-   :param stage_num: The current stage number (only nonzero for multistage methods).
-   :param out: Pointer to the `N_Vector` object that holds the current state to be removed.
-   :return: A `SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_LoadVector_Fixed(SUNAdjointCheckpointScheme check_scheme, int64_t step_num, int64_t stage_num, sunbooleantype peek, N_Vector* out, sunrealtype* tout)

-   Loads a checkpoint state represented as a `N_Vector`.

-   :param check_scheme: The `SUNAdjointCheckpointScheme` object.
-   :param step_num: The current time step number.
-   :param stage_num: The current stage number (only nonzero for multistage methods).
-   :param peek: Load the checkpointed vector without removing it regardless of the "keep" setting.
-   :param out: Pointer to the `N_Vector` object that holds loaded state.
-   :param tout: Pointer to the time associated with the loaded state.
-   :return: A `SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_Destroy_Fixed(SUNAdjointCheckpointScheme* check_scheme_ptr)

-   Destroys and frees the memory for the `SUNAdjointCheckpointScheme` object.

-   :param check_scheme_ptr: Pointer to the `SUNAdjointCheckpointScheme` object.
-   :return: A `SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_EnableDense_Fixed(SUNAdjointCheckpointScheme check_scheme, sunbooleantype on_or_off)

-   Enables dense checkpointing, saving all steps.

-   :param check_scheme: The `SUNAdjointCheckpointScheme` object.
-   :param on_or_off: Turn dense checkpoints on or off.
-   :return: A `SUNErrCode` indicating success or failure.